Revolutions: Promise and Peril – Summer 2025

 Professional Development Credit

-Participants can register for professional development credit through Boise State University for an additional fee.
+Participants will also be able to register for professional development credit through Boise State University for an additional fee.
 Registration is simple, and support is available through the university’s Extended Studies Customer Service team.
 For more information about credit options, contact Extended Studies at (208) 426-1709 or email ExtendedStudies@boisestate.edu.